-TENANT:
+Tenant:

 SUITE NUMBER:

 SUBMISSION DATE:

-List each individual withir and/or building evacuation Management Office has an those with "temporary" ne not be of a permanent natu Please verify the info up to date list at all tin such as pregnancy, ormation is current and th nes.
-When compiling this e Building s list, please consider
+and/or building evacuation Management Office has a on.
+Please verify the in an up to date list at all needs such as pregnance special assistance in the ev formation is current and th times.
+When compiling thi ey, sprained limbs, or other e Building s list, please consider

 Name Location Buddy #1 Buddy #2

-Submitted by: (DI
+Submitted by:

 (Please attach a separate sheet if needed.)